Top 27 Dog-Friendly Beaches in Washington State

 Kopachuck State Park offers scenic views of the Olympic Mountains and Puget Sound.
 Great for taking dogs on a walk.
 The place allows furry friends on a leash.
 The beach has a smooth hiking trail.

 It is excellent for a family-friendly vacation spot.
-You can engage in water sports such as swimming, kayaking, and paddleboarding.
-It is possible to reach Cutts Island by boat from here.
+Water sports such as swimming, kayaking, and paddleboarding can be enjoyed here.
+Cutts Island can be reached by boat from here.

 18. Irondale Beach County Park